bbkane/www.bbkane.com/content/blog/Go-Project-Notes/index.md

 - Delete the `.goreleasor.yml` file

+I could use [cookiecutter](https://github.com/cookiecutter/cookiecutter) or similar tools to make this faster, but I find maintaining cookiecutter code difficult, so (at least for now) I prefer to manully copy example-go-cli and update the right thing by hand.

 # Multi-repo changes

 I occasionally need to update something across all the [Go projects](https://github.com/search?q=owner%3Abbkane+topic%3Ago&type=repositories) I maintain.
 I track most of these in my [Go Project Update Tracker Spreadsheet](https://docs.google.com/spreadsheets/d/1R0c6VFFU_vLC45zgs_53rcWDHWRxt4S6UxdxBkFgPpo/edit#gid=0), because the grid format makes it easy to see which changes are applied to which projects.

 ## Dependency updates

-Once a project has enough tests for my satisfaction, let [Dependabot](https://docs.github.com/en/code-security/dependabot) make PRs with dependency updates.
+Once a project has enough tests for my satisfaction, I set up [Dependabot](https://docs.github.com/en/code-security/dependabot) to make PRs with dependency updates.

 ## Scripted changes

 Some changes can be scripted - especially for config files.
-I try to keep similar `.gitignore`, `.golangci.yml`, `.goreleaser.yml` files in my projects (among others), and I can (fairly) easily script changes to those with two amazing tools:
+I try to keep similar `.gitignore`, `.golangci.yml`, `.goreleaser.yml` files in my projects (among others).
+I can fairly easily script changes to those with two amazing tools:

 -  [`git-xargs`](https://github.com/gruntwork-io/git-xargs) lets you run a shell script against multiple repos and opens GitHub PRs with the results of the shell script
 - [`yq`](https://github.com/mikefarah/yq) lets you make targeted changes to YAML files.
 Something like, "change the property at this path to this"

-For example,  I recently used added YAML formatting and linting to all the YAML files I'm using in each repo (sorted keys, comment formatting, etc.).
-Note that for this to work well, I also need to keep my config files similarly formatted for easy diffs.
+For example,  I [recently](https://github.com/bbkane/git-xargs-tasks/tree/master/2023-10-29-format-yaml) added YAML formatting and linting to all the YAML files I'm using in each repo (sorted keys, comment formatting, etc.).

 Another big win is I can keep the  change scripts around for inspiration later!
 I keep all my changes in my [git-xargs-tasks](https://github.com/bbkane/git-xargs-tasks) and I refer back to previous changes for examples/inspiration when writing new changes.